rschroll/rmkb/README.md

 With HTML and JavaScript, you can actually capture quite a lot of keypress information.
 I've seen other projects run a small webserver on the reMarkable, and I can imagine this serving a little page to capture keystrokes, which then simulated on the device.

 This does require a few moving pieces, but I think it may be the most feasible of all of these alternative approaches.
 I haven't investigated it in too much depth, though.

+## Copyright

+Copyright 2024 Robert Schroll

+rmkb is released under the MIT license.
+See LICENSE for details.